Konrad Walk

-Konrad Walk (born 1 July 1965) is a former Austrian alpine skier who won the Europa Cup overall title in 1988.
+Konrad Walk (born 1 July 1965 in Vils, Tyrol) is an Austrian politician and former alpine skier who won the Europa Cup overall title in 1988.

-Career
+Sporting career

 During his career he has achieved 7 results among the top 10 in the World Cup and was 9th at the 1991 Alpine Ski World Championships.

+Political career

+In 2015, Walk was elected Mayor of the town of Hochfilzen.
+Prior, to this, he had served 6 years as vice-mayor of the same town.